ugo-studio/usefulljs/README.md

   - `retry`: Automatically retries a failing async task with a configurable exponential backoff strategy, perfect for handling unreliable network requests.
 - **Powerful Array Utilities**:
   - `ArrayUF`: An extended `Array` class that supercharges your data manipulations with convenient getters and powerful methods.
+- **Object Utilities**:
+  - `areEqual`, `areNotEqual`: Deeply compare any JavaScript values.
+  - `toCanonicalString`: Create a deterministic string representation of any JavaScript value.
 - **Secure Cryptography**:
   - `encryptString` / `decryptString`: Encrypt and decrypt strings using AES-256-GCM with a time-to-live (TTL) to prevent replay attacks.
   - `hashObject`: Create a deterministic SHA-256 hash of any JavaScript value, including complex nested objects, Maps, Sets, and even structures with circular references.